 Both Opera GX and Chrome are very capable browsers with a slew of features to appeal to their audiences.

 Here are some common features across both Opera GX and Chrome:

-- Based on Chromium: While Chrome is directly based on Chromium, Opera GX is a modified version of the Opera browser that is based on Chromium.
+- Based on Chromium: While Chrome is directly based on Chromium, Opera GX is a modified version of the standard Opera browser, which is in turn based on Chromium.

 - Unified search and address bar: The address bar doubles up as a search input.

-- Device Sync: Both Opera GX and Chrome support device syncing by signing into an Opera and Google account, respectively.
+- Device sync: Both Opera GX and Chrome support multi-device sync, by signing into Opera and Google accounts, respectively.

 - Google Search: Both browsers default to Google Search, but you can switch the default to another search engine.
-This also enables instant results in Address bar queries on both.
+This also enables instant results in address bar queries.

 - Extensions: Both browsers support Chrome extensions.